 The New York series offers an incredible value for its participants.
-In addition to having access to some of the best race hills and race crews in the Upstate New York, we also continue to have a two race format that allows for four race runs per day.
+In addition to having access to some of the best race hills and race crews in Upstate New York, we also continue to have a two race format that usually allows for four race runs per day.
 Even with four race runs, there is still ample time for free skiing and après race activities.
-Most race fees include lift ticket, adult beverages, and après ski food in addition to the race.
+Most race fees include lift ticket, adult beverages and après ski food in addition to the race itself.

 The schedule includes SL, GS and SG and is subject to change as the season progresses.
+Check our website nymasters.net or on Facebook at NY Masters for updated schedule information.

-We will have two weekends of joint races with Mid-Atlantic Masters this winter to follow up on our successful "Syracuse Weekend" from last winter.
-This year we will return to the Syracuse Area for joint races with Mid-Atlantic, and we will also head further east to West Mountain for another joint race with Mid-Atlantic and with New England.
+We are actively planning two weekends of joint races with Mid-Atlantic Masters this winter to follow up on our successful joint races in Syracuse and West Mountain.
 Eastern Regionals will be counted towards New York's coveted Skiff Cups (Marshal Skiff for the men and Joan Skiff for the women).
 Last season saw Tom Scheeler (Elma, NY) and Alexandra Mitchell (Ithaca, NY) repeat as Skiff Cup winners.

-Come on out and join us in our 43rd year of New York State Masters Ski Racing.
+Come on out and join us in our 45th year of New York State Masters Ski Racing.
 See you on the slopes.